Spencer Larsen: Professional career

-Pre-draft

 Denver Broncos

 On November 16, 2008, in a Broncos 24–20 road win over the Atlanta Falcons, Larsen became the first NFL player since 2003 (and only the fourth since 1990) to start a game on both offense (fullback) and defense (linebacker).
 The positions fullback and linebacker both involve considerably more contact than the wide receiver / cornerback positions played by other modern two-way players such as Troy Brown, Deion Sanders, Julian Edelman, and Champ Bailey.
 He also played on special teams during the game, including the opening kickoff.
 Larsen earned Diet Pepsi NFL Rookie of the Week honors for the first time in his career for his performance against the Falcons.

 New England Patriots

 Larsen signed with the New England Patriots on March 22, 2012.
 He was placed on season-ending injured reserve on August 27, 2012 and released from the team on March 4, 2013.

 Tampa Bay Buccaneers

 On July 27, 2013, Larsen signed with the Tampa Bay Buccaneers.
 On August 26, 2013, he was released by the Buccaneers.
 Larsen re-signed with the team on September 10, 2013.
 He was released again on September 14, 2013.
 He was re-signed on September 25, 2013.